 These shoes are the dope: the kind of extravagant Nigerian kid’s‑belly suede leather ones that you and I ignorantly laugh at in little shoe boutiques, whispering to one another, “What the hell are these shoes?
 And what are those tassels for?” until a salesperson approaches and says, with the most faintly masked disdain, “Can I help you?”
 We wish we had the nerve to say, “Yes, I was wondering how well these would hold up for bicycling.
 Would grease stains wash out easily?” but instead we apologize: “Just browsing.
 Well, see you later.
 Cheers!”

 If I spoke the language of this party, I could perhaps bridge the cultural gap of my versatile shirt and strike up conversation, but alas I do not.
 The Shirt’s confident speech is laced with wonderful abbreviations like “CPA,” “MBA,” and “JD,” along with hybrid names like “Arthur Andersen” and “Deloitte & Touche.”
-As an outsider, I watch Rob, a gentleman I know through his sister, try to parley his distinctive belt buckle, high heels, and earnest patter into an important business connection.
+As an outsider, I watch Rob, my date’s sister, try to parley his distinctive belt buckle, high heels, and earnest patter into an important business connection.
+That’s why he’s here; i.e., why my date did him the favor of letting him tag along.

 (I do not ever wear high heels and am amazed that such a product exists for men.
-But then, there’s a lot about this world I do not grasp, and I instinctively know not to judge.)
+But then, there’s a lot about this world I do not grasp, so I know not to judge.)

 “Do you know how I made my entrance?” the Shirt is saying.
 “I was at an important function, found a partner, and just tugged on his arm, just like this” (he tugs at the sleeve of Rob’s shirt) “and made my eye contact.
 I told him, look, I know what your company needs and I’ve got what it takes.
 Two weeks later, I was made an offer.”